-- a. the financial statements and notes of Horizon Credit Union Limited are in accordance with the Corporations Act 2001, including - i. giving a true and fair view of its financial position as at 30th June 2015 and of its performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b. there are reasonable grounds to believe that Horizon Credit Union Limited will be able to pay its debts as and when they become due and payable. - c.
-The financial statements comply with International Financial Reporting Standards.
+- a. the financial statements and notes of Horizon Credit Union Limited are in accordance with the Corporations Act 2001, including - i. giving a true and fair view of its financial position as at 30th June 2016 and of its performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b. there are reasonable grounds to believe that Horizon Credit Union Limited will be able to pay its debts as and when they become due and payable. - c.
+The financial statements comply with International Financial Reporting Standards as stated in Note 1.